josephabate/casino-abate/README.md

   - Stripe API  for payment.
 (Use credit card number 4242 4242 4242 4242)
   - Nodemailer used for sending reset password email.

-The site is currentlt build for wide desktop view, not responsive.
+The site is currently build for wide desktop view, not responsive.